Naru-03/AI-Medical-History-Summary-Generator/NOTIFICATION_TESTING_GUIDE.md

 # 🔔 Notification Testing Guide

-This guide will help you test all notification features in your MedAI Assistant application.
+This guide will help you test all notification features in your AI Medical History Summary Generator application.

 ## 🚀 Quick Start Testing